 Whilst we know members find huge value in the SAQ, we also know that suppliers can find it a challenge to gather the information to complete it.
 So we’re focusing on simplifying the SAQ to make it easier to complete for suppliers.
 This means buyers can receive the SAQ report sooner, while still delivering all the valuable data companies need.

 What improvements can suppliers expect from the new SAQ?

 - Easier to complete SAQ – We are significantly cutting the number of questions and reducing the number of questions that require data that’s difficult to collect.
 Suppliers will also receive better guidance and instructions on how to complete the SAQ.

 - Improved design and faster performance – Suppliers will be able to complete the SAQ on the new platform which has a better user interface and improved page loading times.

-- Clearer understanding of why each question is being asked – There will be an explanation next to each question that clarifies why the question is being asked and how this information is useful for customers.
+- A clearer understanding of why each question is being asked – There will be an explanation next to each question that clarifies why the question is being asked and how this information is useful for customers.